mcollina/autocannon/README.md

 Available options:

-  -c/--connections NUM  The number of concurrent connections to use -p/--pipelining NUM   The number of pipelined requests to use -d/--duration SEC     The number of seconds to run the autocannnon -m/--method METHOD    The http method to use -b/--body BODY        The body of the request -i/--input FILE       The body of the request -H/--headers K=V      The request headers -B/--bailout NUM      The number of failures before initiating a bailout -j/--json             Print the output as json -l/--latency          Print all the latency data -h/--help             Print this menu
+  -c/--connections NUM  The number of concurrent connections to use. default: `10`.
+  -p/--pipelining NUM   The number of pipelined requests to use. default: `1`.
+  -d/--duration SEC     The number of seconds to run the autocannnon. default: `10`.
+  -m/--method METHOD    The http method to use. default: `'GET'`.
+  -b/--body BODY        The body of the request. default: `undefined`.
+  -i/--input FILE       The body of the request. default: `undefined`.
+  -H/--headers K=V      The request headers. default: `undefined`.
+  -B/--bailout NUM      The number of failures before initiating a bailout. default: `undefined`.
+  -p/--progress         Display the progress bar. default: `true`.
+  -l/--latency          Print all the latency data. default: `false`.
+  -j/--json             Print the output as json.
+This will cause the progress bar and results not to be rendered. `DEFAULT: false`
+  -h/--help             Print this menu. default: `undefined`.
 ```

 ### Programmatically